Buildings and Built Environment

 These sustainable planning principles are incorporated into the Campus Plan (2017-2036), which guides our growth for the next 20 years.
 We have worked closely with the Georgetown Community Partnership (GCP) to ensure that we maintain a high quality of life in our shared communities.
 As part of this, we have integrated sustainability planning principles and goals for our operations.
 For example, the campus plan seeks to introduce new, high-quality green spaces, create a pedestrian-friendly campus, improve transportation modes, and address deferred infrastructure maintenance needs.

-The plan also includes specific, comprehensive goals in areas such as energy and climate, materials, and water, as demonstrated in the sustainability exhibit below.
+The plan also includes specific, comprehensive goals in areas such as energy and climate, materials, and water.

 Over the past several years, Georgetown has embarked upon a variety of sustainable operations projects.
 Some of our accomplishments have included:

 - A 24% reduction in greenhouse gas emissions per square foot of building space